FrancisBanville/ms_interpreting_probabilities/README.md

 especially regarding the spatial and temporal scaling of interactions and the prediction of binary networks across space.
 Although we focus on food webs, our observations and advice can be applied to most types of ecological networks, from plant-pollinator to host-parasite networks.
-Indeed, with the exception of networks of indirect interactions such as competition and facilitation networks [@Kefi2015NetStr; @Kefi2016HowStr], most ecological networks describe probabilities of direct interactions, which are conceptually and mathematically analogous to each other regardless of their biological type (e.g., trophic and
+Indeed, excepting networks of indirect interactions such as competition and facilitation networks [@Kefi2015NetStr; @Kefi2016HowStr], most ecological networks describe probabilities of direct interactions, which are conceptually and mathematically analogous to each other regardless of their biological type (e.g., trophic and